TLeconte/vdlm2dec/README.md

     //airspy_r820t_write(device, 10, 0xB0 | (15-j));
     //airspy_r820t_write(device, 11, 0xE0 | (15-i));

-then

-> make -f Makefile.air

-Thanks to istamov for testing
+then compile as for the airspy (see above)

 ## Frequency correction for rtl-sdr
 In message header, the P field give an estimation of frequency drift in ppm :